-

-You can learn more by visiting the New York Department of State.
+Get more information about it by visiting the New York Department of State.

-Here’s a comprehensive guide to help you navigate this process.
+A comprehensive step-by-step guide is given below to help you navigate through this process.

 Where to get a Document Notarized